Discover Arizona Scholarships

 Living or attending school within the “Copper State” makes you eligible for several scholarships for Arizona.
 Blanketed by arid desert heat in the Southwest, Arizona is the 14th most populous U.S. state with 6.8 million residents.
 Arizona’s natural beauty attracts thousands of college students to study near the Grand Canyon, Saguaro National Park, and Monument Valley.
 Since the University of Arizona first opened in 1885, the state’s higher education has blossomed to 28 public and 13 private colleges.
 Whether you prefer small technical schools like Brookline College or large research institutes like Northern Arizona University, there’s a diverse learning landscape of top-notch options.
 In fact, the U.S. News ranked Arizona State University as the 61st best public university nationwide.
-Below we’ll outline 15 scholarships available in Arizona to afford your collegiate education.
+Below we’ll outline 15 scholarships available in Arizona to afford education at Universities and Colleges online or in person.

 1. Charles A. Esser Memorial Scholarship